Jc-alt logo

 def topKFrequent(self, nums: List[int], k: int) -> List[int]:

-# This avoids sorting the entire array and isolates the elements we need
+# This avoids sorting the entire array by only sorting as many elements until the

 def partitionSection(left, right, randPivotElemIndex):

-# time complexity: partition processes m elements, n in worst case O(n)
+# tc: subarray m elements, n in worst case O(n)

 pivotElemFreq = frequency[unique[randPivotElemIndex]]

-# tuple unpacking in python, allows to swap two variables in a single line
+# Tuple unpacking in python allows swapping two variables

 unique[randPivotElemIndex], unique[right] = unique[right], unique[randPivotElemIndex]

-# Index to partition larger elements to the left side of the section
+# Left index to partition/move larger elements to the left boundary of subarray

 partitionIndex = left